Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 Disclosure: As an Amazon Associate, I earn from qualifying purchases and may earn from other affiliate links.

-If you woke up puffy or need a quick refresh, this page gives you simple fixes you can do in a minute or two.
+If you woke up puffy or need a quick refresh, the tips below are simple fixes you can do in a minute or two.

 These are small tricks I use when my eyes suddenly look swollen and I need them to settle down quickly — no complicated routines.